from BCS Releases, with editorial contributions from our staff

 The BCS Standings are released for eight consecutive weeks each season, including the final Standings on selection Sunday.
 The National Football Foundation compiles and releases the Standings each week.

-This year, the BCS Standings will once again include three components: USA Today Coaches Poll, Harris Interactive College Football Poll and an average of six computer rankings.
+For 2013, the BCS Standings will once again include three components: USA Today Coaches Poll, Harris Interactive College Football Poll and an average of six computer rankings.
 Each component will count one-third of a team's overall BCS score in the BCS Standings.

 The statistical rating system used to determine the teams that